Inferring reionization and galaxy properties from the patchy kinetic Sunyaev-Zel'dovich signal: WHAT DO WE LEARN FROM THE PATCHY KSZ SIGNAL?

 In Figure \ref{fig:forecast_xh} we show constraints on the EoR history using the mock kSZ observation ({\it green shaded region}), together with the current constraints ({\it red shaded region}).
 We see that if the kSZ error bars could be reduced by a factor of $\sim 10$, it would result in a dramatic improvement on the recovered EoR history, with the midpoint of reionization being constrained to an r.m.s. uncertainty of $\sigma_{z_r} = 0.16$, compared to $0.4$ for the current \textit{with kSZ} posterior in red.
 A similar improvement is also obtained for the duration of EoR: $\Delta_z \equiv z(\overline{x}_{\rm H} =0.75)- z(\overline{x}_{\rm H}=0.25)$.
 Using the mock kSZ observation we recover $\Delta_z = 1.09_{-0.09}^{+0.12}$, which compared to the current \textit{with kSZ} constraints of $\Delta_z = 1.16_{-0.19}^{+0.24}$, reduces the uncertainty by a factor of $\sim 2$.

 It is interesting to note that the change in the recovered history is primarily in delaying reionization; the duration decreases only marginally.
 Because galaxies sit inside halos, the duration of reionization cannot be arbitrarily short; it will be limited by the growth of the HMF.
 The most rapid EoR models are those dominated by the rare, bright galaxies hosted by massive halos in the exponential tail of the HMF.
 Their fractional abundance increases more rapidly compared to that of the more common, smaller halos.
 However, the observed UV LFs set a lower limit on $\Delta_z$ because we actually see galaxies down to $M_{1500} \sim -13$, and the rare bright galaxies cannot have $f_{\rm esc} > 1$.
-Since we cannot physically decrease $\Delta_z$ to values below unity, the only physically plausible way of decreasing the kSZ amplitude to agree with the mock observation is to lower the redshift of reionization.
+Since we cannot physically decrease $\Delta_z$ to values below unity, the only physically plausible way of decreasing the kSZ amplitude to agree with the mock observation is to lower the redshift of reionization \footnote{This picture can be changed somewhat if additional ionizing sources are present, such as AGN.
+A rapid increase in the number density of AGN could make reionization end somewhat more abruptly.
+However recent estimates imply AGN cannot contribute more than $\sim10$\% to the EoR (e.g. \citealt{Qin2017, Harikane2023}), so we expect their eventual impact to be modest.
+We also note that our escape fraction parametrization effectively captures EoR histories in which AGN contribute significantly through high values of the $\alpha_{\rm esc}$ parameter.
+In future work we will further increase the flexibility of our model, allowing for an explicit contribution from AGN.}.
 This is seen in the figure, and it causes the CMB $\tau_e$ PDF to pile up in the lower $\sim 30$\% C.I. inferred from {\it Planck} alone.
 Interestingly this later EoR history is in very good agreement with the latest, independent estimates coming from the Lyman alpha forest opacity fluctuations which imply that EoR finishes at $z \approx 5.3$ (Qin et al., in prep).